Federal Sanction Checks

 - Finalist will not be considered for hire or to perform any services for or on behalf of Drexel University covered entities if they are confirmed as the individual named on the OIG, GSA, OFAC or FDA lists.

 - With respect to the research related sanctions lists, it will be necessary for the hiring party to re-evaluate whether the finalist can still be offered a position.
 This will be done within the structure of the review process and consideration by the Vice Provost of Research Compliance in consultation with the Chief Compliance Officer and the Office of the General Counsel.

 - ONGOING FEDERAL SANCTIONS CHECKS:

-- The Chief Compliance Officer is responsible for quarterly screening of sanctions on applicable OIG, GSA, OFAC and FDA websites for all Faculty or Professional Staff Members and vendors of Drexel University’s covered entities.
+- The Chief Compliance Officer is responsible for monthly screening of sanctions on applicable OIG, GSA, OFAC and FDA websites for all Faculty or Professional Staff Members and vendors of Drexel University’s covered entities.

 - Upon determining that a Faculty or Professional Staff Member or vendor name appears on the OIG sanctions list, a review will be performed by the Chief Compliance Officer to confirm or deny the identity of the sanctioned name as the named Faculty or Professional Staff Member or vendor according to the following procedures:

 - Present the Faculty or Professional Staff Member or vendor with the findings.